Tutorial: Features & labels#

 In addition to organism, we’d like to track the studies that produced the data:

-Why label a data batch by study?
+Why label a dataset by study?

 We can then